xapix-io/paos/README.md

 # When should you use PAOS?

 - Your project works with dynamically changing services
-- Your project need to be able to establish communication with new service on the fly
+- Your project needs to be able to establish communication with new services on the fly
 - You do not want to dive into the abyss of Java interop with often suboptimally generated classes
 - You need to somehow customize the messages sent to the service